DCN-FAU-AvH/hamilton_jacobi/README.md

 The inverse design problem that we are considering is then reduced to, for $u_T$ and $T>0$ given, characterize all the initial conditions $u_0$ satisfying $S^+_{T} u_0= u(T, \cdot )$.

+## Installation

+The files require Matlab's Statistics and Machine Learning Toolbox.

+Run one of the files Example1, Example2, Example3, or Example4.